keedan204/Projects-Hub/README.md

 <h2>👩🏾💻 Author</h2>
 <p>KeeDan204 — <i>Full Stack Developer (recent grad)</i></p>
 <p>🗓️ Date: September 2025</p>
-<p><em>“I started this journey armed with nothing but the HTML I hacked into my MySpace profile in 1999.
-Now I build, deploy, and debug full-stack web apps that do a lot more than autoplay R&B love songs.”</em></p>
+<p><em>“I started this journey armed with nothing but the HTML I used to hack my MySpace profile in 1999.
+These days, I build, deploy, and debug full-stack web apps that do a lot more than autoplay R&B slow jams with a pixelated background stretched to infinity.”</em></p>